chriskyfung/gmail-regex-cleaner-apps-script/README.md

 >
 > - **`tresholdInDays`**: The number of days to keep emails.
 Defaults to `60`.
 > - **`isDryRun`**: A boolean value that indicates whether to run the script in test mode or not.
 If `true` (the default), the script will only log the emails that match the query and the regex, but will not delete them.
 If `false`, the script will delete the emails permanently.
 It is recommended to run the script with `isDryRun` set to `true` first to make sure it works as expected.
+> - **`mode`**: A string that specifies whether to process the email body as plain text or HTML.
+Can be either `'plain'` (default) or `'html'`.
+If set to `'html'`, the script will strip all HTML tags from the email body before searching for the regex pattern.
 > - **`dateFormatter`**: A function that takes two parameters: `textWithDate` and `lastMessageDate`.
 The `textWithDate` is a string that contains the date part extracted from the email body.
 The `lastMessageDate` is a date object that represents the latest date of the email thread.
 The function should return a date string like `yyyy-MM-dd` that can be parsed by `new Date()`.

 4. Save and run the desired function from the script editor.
 You can use the **Run** menu or the **Run** button in the toolbar.